We were unable to provide opening hours. Please contact the Church for more information

 Please also see our other website... wwwfishlakestcuthbert.org.uk

 Fishlake St Cuthbert is a beautiful 12th century Grade 1 Listed Norman Church located in a quiet corner of this unspoilt peaceful South Yorkshire village.
 The Church was completed around 1170 and has been in constant use ever since.
 Do come and see our Church, it is well worth a visit and, when you come we hope these notes will prove useful.
-The Church is open every day of the year from approximately 09:30 to 5:00pm.
-As from September 2017 Fishlake St Cuthbert has acquired Marjor Parish Church Status in recognition of its national and local importance.
+In normal times the Church is open every day of the year from approximately 09:30 to 5:00pm - please check at our main website, see www.fishlakestcuthbert.org.uk As from September 2017 Fishlake St Cuthbert has acquired Major Parish Church Status in recognition of its national and local importance.

 As you arrive and before you enter the Church, if you look up at the west facing wall of the tower, high up above the large west window and still exactly as it was when it was lifted into place in the middle of the 12th century, is a statue of St Cuthbert portrayed gently cradling the head of King Oswald.
 (For more information please follow this link, see.. http://www.fishlakestcuthbert.org.uk. and also http://www.benefice-of-fishlake-sykehouse-kirkbramwith-fenwick-moss.co.uk/fishlake-church-history.php )